 HOW LONG DOES PERIORAL DERMATITIS TAKE TO HEAL?

-PD can get better quickly when treated with steroids, but as soon as you withdraw the steroids, your skin will likely become worse than ever.
+Perioral dermatitis can get better very quickly when treated with steroids, but as soon as you withdraw the steroids, your skin will likely become worse than ever—I promise it's not worth it.
 Oral antibiotics can produce results within 2-4 weeks, but if you have not made lifestyle changes to support your skin, your symptoms will likely reappear as soon as you're off the antibiotics and your stress level increases.

-Making changes more slowly gets results more slowly, but the results can last a lifetime.
-Remember, perioral dermatitis often acts as a barometer for your body, letting you know when things are out of balance.
-Your symptoms may go away entirely, but using the wrong products, a stressful event, or a hormonal shift can bring the rash back to the surface again.
+Making changes more slowly gets results more slowly, but the results can last a lifetime!
+Following our perioral dermatitis plan, people usually start to see improvements within 4-6 weeks, if not a little sooner.
+Remember that your perioral dermatitis acts as a barometer for your body, letting you know when things are out of balance.
+Your symptoms may go away entirely, but using the wrong products, having a stressful event, or experiencing a hormonal shift can bring the rash back to the surface again.
 If that happens, it simply means your skin is telling you that you need to figure out what shifted, and gently bring it back into balance by following these steps again, carefully and completely.

 Perioral dermatitis and eczema (also called atopic dermatitis) are both forms of dermatitis—think of them as first cousins.
-Perioral dermatitis is limited to the skin around the mouth, chin, and nasolabial folds (smile lines), while eczema can happen anywhere on the body.
+Perioral dermatitis is limited to the skin around the mouth, chin, and nasolabial folds (smile lines), and near the eyes, while eczema can happen anywhere on the body.
 This protocol will be helpful for both conditions, as many of the triggers for eczema are the same as perioral dermatitis triggers.